UTDNebula/planner/README.md

 From choosing the right professors to knowing when to take a class, schedule planning is the bane of any college student.

-UTD students have access to tools like UTD grades and Rate My Professors to help them pick classes for a specific semeester, but there hasn't been a solution that allows a student to say, "I want to major in CS, minor in psychology, and do a few internships before grad school.
+UTD students have access to tools like [UTD Grades](https://utdgrades.com) and Rate My Professors to help them pick classes for a specific semeester, but there hasn't been a solution that allows a student to say, "I want to major in CS, minor in psychology, and do a few internships before grad school.
 Generate a plan lets me do all of that with the professors I want."

 Until now, that is.